MicheleCotrufo/pdf-renamer/README.md

   -h, --help            show this help message and exit -s, --decrease_verbose
                         Decrease verbosity.
 By default (i.e. when not using -s), all steps performed by pdf-renamer, pdf2dbib and pdf2doi are documented.
-  -ro, --readonly       By default, pdf-renamer and pdf2doi store some information the metadata of the pdf file in order to speed up subsequent processing.
+  -ro, --readonly       By default, pdf-renamer and pdf2doi store some information into the metadata of the pdf file in order to speed up subsequent processing.
 By using this additional option, no metadata is ever added.
   -f FORMAT             Format of the new filename.
 Default = "{YYYY} - {Jabbr} - {A3etal} - {T}".
                         Valid tags:
                         {YYYY}          =        Year of publication